 The Appraisal Process

 Daventry Appraisal Services abides by a strict code of ethics as established by the Appraisal Standards Board and the Uniform Standards of Professional Appraisal Practice (USPAP) to provide a fair and unbiased opinion.
-Our appraisals are considered certified for legal purposes internationally and we are also considered a qualified appraiser by the Internal Revenue Service (IRS).
+Our appraisals are considered qualified for legal purposes internationally and we are also considered a qualified appraiser by the Internal Revenue Service (IRS).

 When completing an equine appraisal, most often a sales comparison approach is used.
 Comparison of the subject equine is done with other similar equines that have sold in the recent past.
 From these values of similar equine sales, a composite figure is calculated representing the fair market value of the subject equine.
 This value is time sensitive due to economics and trends in the horse industry.

 The End Result

 The client is provided with a thorough, professional report which normally contains a full written description of the equine, photographs, video analysis, conformational/gait analysis, significant notes about lineage, show records, and other supporting market data to back up the conclusions and valuation.

 If you are interested in having an appraisal done, please contact us directly.